Deep Unfolding with Approximated Computations for Rapid Optimization

-Since our formulation is intentionally generic, many of the practical considerations and benefits of the proposed framework are revealed only when applied to specific use cases.
-In particular, while the goal is to reduce runtime complexity, the sources of computational cost, and thus the most effective approximation strategies, vary significantly across different iterative solvers.
-The choice of which computations to approximate and in which iterations to do so should generally be guided by predefined latency or hardware constraints, and tailored to the structure and demands of the application at hand.
+The proposed framework is intended as a design methodology rather than an off-the-shelf `plug-and-play' algorithm.
+Because the sources of computational complexity vary significantly across different iterative solvers applications, the choice of which operations to approximate and how to approximate them must be tailored on a case-by-case basis.
+Accordingly, many of the practical considerations and benefits of our framework are revealed only when applied to specific use cases.
 In the following sections, we illustrate how our general methodology can be instantiated in two representative signal processing tasks.
 These case studies demonstrate how approximations can be selected, quantify their computational impact, and empirically validate the ability of the learned optimizer to preserve or even improve performance.